jonrh/FirstGoProgram/README.md

 # FirstGoProgram
-My first program in Go
+My first program written in Go.
+Just following along with some tutorial.